 On the back of a pandemic that created unprecedented financial challenges for many, the United States is virtually split down the middle in terms of the number of people prioritizing saving for the future (28%) versus those prioritising spending for today (26%, figure 1).

 As most would expect, income plays a role (figure 2).
 But, surprisingly, safety perceptions are an even more powerful predictor.
 The less people are concerned about pandemic safety, the more likely they are to prioritise spending over saving.

 The collective experience of the past year and a half has clearly activated a moment of reflection for many.
 We’re seeing clear preference for more home-centric daily lives, which is potentially shifting some more spending toward the home and online for some major categories, including grocery, clothing, and electronics.
 At the same time, more people feel they’re living more to enjoy today rather than working harder to get ahead—a sentiment with clear correlations to higher spending intentions in areas such as recreation and entertainment, leisure travel, and restaurants.

-As more people reevaluate what a better life might mean, consumer businesses will increasingly serve customers whose lifestyles and buying behaviors are realigning to their evolving priorities or values.
-Consumer businesses should proactively consider how their organizations can be more purpose-driven in ways that meet customers and employees alike on where their values and priorities are.
+As more people reevaluate what a better life might mean, consumer businesses will increasingly serve customers whose lifestyles and buying behaviours are realigning to their evolving priorities or values.
+Consumer businesses should proactively consider how their organisations can be more purpose-driven in ways that meet customers and employees alike on where their values and priorities are.

 Deloitte Consumer leaders work with global brands to create winning strategies for the near future in the Automotive; Consumer Products; Retail; and Transportation, Hospitality & Services sectors.
 Our mission is to use our proprietary data and judgement to help you get closer to your consumers.